jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_530.md

 1.1.2 Update environment variables
-1.1.3 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.1.4 Downloading CASE packages before running IBM Software Hub upgrade commands 1.1.5 Creating a profile for upgrading the service instances 1.2 Health check OCP & CPD
+1.1.3 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.1.4 Downloading CASE packages before running IBM Software Hub upgrade commands 1.1.5 Create install-options.yml in the cpd-cli work directory 1.1.6 Creating a profile for upgrading the service instances 1.2 Health check OCP & CPD

 Part 2: Upgrade